Lawrence908/mongo-events-demo/DATABASE_DESIGN.md

 - **Referenced Documents** (for large or shared data):
   - `venueId` in events - venues shared across multiple events
-  - `user_id` in checkins - users referenced across many events
+  - `userId` in checkins - users referenced across many events
-  - `event_id` in checkins - events referenced by many check-ins
+  - `eventId` in checkins - events referenced by many check-ins

 #### Bridge Table Design: Check-ins Collection
 The `checkins` collection serves as a **bridge table** (also called an association table or join table) that creates a many-to-many relationship between users and events.
 This design pattern offers several advantages: